iLVL-Key/FFXI/addons/Vanity/readme.md

 ## Changelog

+Version 4.1.2
+- Fix issue with changing sub job unintentionally resetting previous lockstyle selection, causing an error when trying to then equip previous lockstyle selection.

 Version 4.1.1
 - Adjusted settings to auto-save on load, saving any newly added settings to the settings.xml file (mostly for the new `persist_random_selection` setting).